finn2431/PiPack/README.md

-To install this program, save the "Installer" folder (the folder in which this file is located) in your home directory.
+To install this program, save the "PiPack" folder (the folder in which this file is located) in your home directory.
 Then perform the following steps in the terminal:

-1) cd Installer
+1) cd PiPack

 2) chmod +x install.sh